what does btw mean in text

 • “BTW, the client approved the design.”

-In formal emails or serious business discussions, writing out “by the way” usually sounds more professional.
+In serious communication, writing “by the way” fully is usually better.

 Casual vs Serious Tone